Avoid Common Property Deed Mistakes in Texas

 5. Issues with Recording the Deed

 Failure to record a deed with the county clerk leaves your transaction incomplete.
-Unrecorded deeds create confusion about rightful ownership and could even put you at risk if claims arise from other parties.
+Unrecorded deeds can cause confusion about who owns a property.
+They may also put you at risk if others make claims.

 How to Avoid Common Property Deed Errors